guidomodarelli/problem-solving/src/drone/README.md

 ## Considerations

-- The plateau is a matrix of the specified size, with `(0, 0)` as the bottom-left corner.
+- The pot is a matrix of the specified size, with `(0, 0)` as the bottom-left corner.
-- Drones will not move outside the plateau boundaries.
+- Drones will not move outside the pot boundaries.
-- Instructions are executed sequentially and affect the drone's position and orientation on the plateau.
+- Instructions are executed sequentially and affect the drone's position and orientation on the pot.

 Develop a function that reads the input data, processes the instructions for each drone, and returns the final position and orientation of each drone.